densitydesign/infopoetry-website/_infopoetries/everest-they-rest-under-the-white.md

   - /assets/images/uploads/infop-10.jpg
   - /assets/images/uploads/infop-5.jpg
 metaphor: |-
-  Wax is a material very particular, it can be used to evocate some shapes and colors.
+  Wax is a very particular material,  it can be used to evocate some shapes and colors.
-  The installation wants to evoke a mountain scenery and a freezing process taking examples from ice stalactites and snow.
+  The installation wants to evoke a mountain the scenery and a freezing process taking examples from ice stalactites and snow.
   To do this process I decided to use wax to create the aggregations and a sheet of